Penfolds Bin 138 GSM 2020 Review: Balanced, But Constantly Shifting

 Appearance

-Deep purple core with a youthful, vibrant rim.
-The hue leans more toward purple than garnet, suggesting freshness.
-Legs are slow to appear and medium in their descent, though only a few form at a time — a sign of weight without oversaturation.
+Deep purple core with a youthful, vibrant rim, leaning toward purple rather than garnet, suggesting freshness.
+Legs form slowly and fall at a moderate pace, indicating weight without heaviness.

 Aroma / Nose